rjmcguire/minimal_druntime_experiment/README.md

 * *portDir* is the folder containing the phobos/runtime port

 Example.
-* `rdmd build gdc posix/linux` - build using the Linux port using the DMD compiler
+* `rdmd build dmd posix/linux` - build using the Linux port using the DMD compiler
 * `rdmd build gdc posix/linux` - build using the Linux port using the GDC compiler
+* `rdmd build ldc posix/linux` - build using the Linux port using the LDC compiler
 * `rdmd build gdc arm/cortexm4` - build using the ARM Cortex-M4 port using the GDC compiler.

 Currently, those are the only build commands implemented.
 The `rdmd build gdc arm/cortexm4` build command will build for the [STM32F29I Discovery Board](http://www.st.com/web/catalog/tools/FM116/SC959/SS1532/PF259090)